jwon114/weather-app/README.md

 A simple React app that displays the current weather information in London, and weather forecasts for the next 5 days.
 A 1 minute counter and progress bar displays the time until the weather information is refreshed.

 ## Getting Started
+Git clone or download the repository.

 ## Prerequisites
+These are required for install:
+- Node
+- yarn

 ## Installing